 White Collar Criminal Defense

 The attorneys at Spears & Imes have defended individuals in all phases of federal and state white collar criminal proceedings, involving a vast array of charges and potential charges based on dozens of different federal and state statutes.
-In addition, partners David Spears, Linda Imes, and Joanna Hendon served as Assistant U.S. Attorneys in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where they were each deeply immersed in federal criminal practice.
+In addition, partners David Spears and Linda Imes served as Assistant U.S. Attorneys in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where they were each deeply immersed in federal criminal practice.

 For many years, Spears & Imes has been recognized as a “Leading Firm” among Specialist Firms with expertise in White-Collar Crime & Government Investigations by Chambers & Partners in its annual guide to leading law firms and lawyers, Chambers USA: America’s Leading Lawyers for Business.
-Chambers describes the firm as “offering expert advice in all areas of white-collar criminal defense,” and it has recognized Mr. Spears, Ms. Imes, and Ms. Hendon as “Leading Individuals” in White-Collar Crime & Government Investigations.
+Chambers describes the firm as “offering expert advice in all areas of white-collar criminal defense,” and it has recognized Mr. Spears and Ms. Imes as “Leading Individuals” in White-Collar Crime & Government Investigations.

 In a criminal matter, our primary objective is always to avoid formal criminal charges altogether, and we have accomplished that objective in a large percentage of our criminal representations.
 In non-public investigations we go to great lengths to shield our clients from any publicity, and accordingly we never discuss those matters publicly even after they are completed.